crespire/crespire/resume.md

 ## Professional Experience
 ### Software Developer
 _Sierra Rails_
-March 2023 - Current | Toronto, Remote
+March 2023 - present | Toronto, Remote
-* Research, design, write, test and manage software
+* Build new features using Ruby on Rails, ViewComponents, Hotwire, Bootstrap, SCSS, and Devise
+* Maintain development and production environments using VPS provders and container based systems
+* Create and manage automated test suites for features using MiniTest and RSpec

 ### Office & Operations Manager
 _Designstor_